malikshubham827/get-me-through/README.md

 * Make another web-app or integrate in it to allow user to register, upload pics, get QR Code(QR Code generation script ready, test passed)
 * Add a feature to allow the user to choose camera of their choice like external web-cam, phone camera.
 Currently using builtin laptop front facing camera.
 * Performance improvements.
 Test on large no. of people in real life situation.
+* As the model is trained on adults, it might mixup the children.
+So there should be a button to revoke the entry and reset that particular record.
+Maybe the child of face is recognised same as that of his parents, so that means 2 people with same face/entry.
+In that case revoke the entry of child and use QR Code.
+Or you may hack around it too :bowtie:.

 ## Author
 * Shubham Malik